Patrick-Davis-MSFT/Federal-App-Innovation-Community/topics/remote-debug/aspapi_aks_debug/README.md

 ### Debugging from the AKS cluster
 Note the ports in the deployment file are open and available.
-1. With AKS and the Service Running, Go to Visual Studio Enterprise and choose Debug -> "Attach Snapshot Debugger"
+1. With AKS and the Pod properly Running, Go to Visual Studio Enterprise and choose Debug -> "Attach Snapshot Debugger"
     ![snapshot debugger](./Files/snapshotdebugger.png)
     1. Choose the following options
         1. In the Azure resource choose the AKS Cluster,
         1. In the Azure Storage account choose the storage account created with the bicep file earlier.
     1. Click Attach to enter Snapshot Debugging mode
     1. Wait for all the modules to load (about 45 seconds).
-The Module window is found under Debug -> Windows
+The Module window is found under Debug -> Windows -> Modules
 1. Set a Snapshot Point
     1. Open the Code and Set a Snapshot Point like you would a breakpoint, Suggested line ~25 to inspect the GUID printed to the console
     1. Click Start Collection
         > *Note*: The Start Collection button will be grayed out until all modules are loaded
         > ![Start Collection](./Files/startcollection.png)

-        > Adding a new snapshot location will require you to "Update Collection" using the same button
+        > Adding or Removing a snapshot will require you to "Update Collection" using the same button
         >![Update Collection](./Files/updatecollection.png)
     1. Call the Web API through the Swagger page viewed on the AKS Cluster in the setup.
     1. Click/View on the Snapshot that was created